blondie7575/ChoplifterReverse/README.md

 [https://blondihacks.com/?p=9505](url)

-This reverse engineer was complete by me, Quinn Dunki, on May 12, 2024, but this is of course still Dan's game and it is a brilliant piece of work.
+This reverse engineer was completed by me, Quinn Dunki, on May 12, 2024, but this is of course still Dan's game and it is a brilliant piece of work.
 Reverse engineering it only *increased* my admiration of it.
 I doubt anyone would say that about most of what I've written in my career. 😁

 Thanks Dan, for writing one of the best games on the platform, and I hope you don't mind that I did this to it.